-Women-Only Social Club Is Under Investigation By the NYC Human Rights Commission
+Women-Only Social Club Is Under Investigation by the NYC Human Rights Commission

 The New York City Human Rights Commission is launching a “commission-initiated investigation” into a flourishing women’s social club and co-working space, according to a new report from Jezebel.

-After learning of the business through its numerous positive write-ups, the NYC Human Rights Commission decided to launch an investigation to determine if the business’s operations violate the city’s Human Rights Law.
+After learning of the business through its media coverage, the NYC Human Rights Commission decided to launch an investigation to determine if the business’s operations violate the city’s Human Rights Law.
 According to the aforementioned law, “businesses that furnish public accommodations, including most private clubs (though not all),” cannot discriminate against customers based on their gender, Jezebel reports.
-The Wing not only prohibits men not only from becoming guests, but from even visiting the building.
+The Wing not only prohibits men not only from becoming members, but from even visiting the building.

 According to the report, representatives from The Wing and the Commission have scheduled to meet and discuss the case.